oktadev/okta-blog/_source/_posts/2019-12-18-vanilla-javascript-components.md

 }
 ```

 The first bit of functionality is here as well.
-The `Rater` takes in an HTML element and queries it for all of its elements with a class of `.star` and puts them into the `stars` array.
+The `Rater` takes in an HTML element and queries it for all of its elements with a class of `star` and puts them into the `stars` array.

 To finish out the shell, add the code to the `main.js` file that finds all the HTML elements with a role of `rater` and pass them to the `Rater` component.